fabrica-land/fabrica-connectors/trust_agreement.md

 1. **Account** means an Address owned by a person and controlled through a private key.
 2. **Address** means a public key address on Ethereum.
 3. **Beneficiary** means the individual or entity that is in control of the most recent Account owning the NFT.
-In case no Account can be determined, the Beneficiary shall be the original Grantor.
+In case the NFT was never minted nor owned by any Account, the Beneficiary shall be the original Grantor.
 4. **Burn** is the result of a Confirmed Transaction of the `burn` function on the Fabrica Smart Contract that results in the removal of the association between a Token ID and an Address, effectively destroying the NFT.
 5. **Confirmed Transaction** means a transaction that has been recorded on Ethereum in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
 6. **Consensus Rules** means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.